vohi/minicoin/minicoin/docs/provider-notes.md

   provider: vmware_desktop
 ```

-Lastly, you can set the `VAGRANT_DEFAULT_PROVIDER` to `vmware_desktop` to change
-the default provider for all of minicoin runs.

 Starting a new machine with VMware Fusion is very fast, is it doesn't require a full copy
 of the basebox image.
 VMware also supports nested virtualization, which allows running
 e.g an Android emulator inside a Ubuntu virtual machine.

-Lastly, macOS is a fully supported guest OS on VMware Fusion, so clipboard sharing with
-the host works.
+Lastly, macOS is a fully
+supported guest OS on VMware Fusion, so clipboard sharing with the host works.

+However, there are some of hiccups in both VMware Fusion and the vagrant plugin.
+You
+might experience frequent issues with the network configuration and port forwarding when
+frequently creating and destroying machines.
+Often, re-running the minicoin command works,
+but sometimes it's necessary to restart the `vagrant-vmware-utility` services (using
+launchctl or systemctl), to wipe out configuration files (in `/opt/vagrant-vmware-desktop`),
+or even to reboot the host computer to reset the network services.

 ### VMware specific provisioning